 Mrs. Crystal Gerken, Pre-K

-My name is Crystal Gerken and I have been teaching at St. Cecilia for eleven years.
+My name is Crystal Gerken and I have been teaching at St. Cecilia for 13 years.
 I have five children of my own all of whom attend St. Cecilia school or childcare.
 We are blessed to be a part of such a wonderful community.
 I’ve taught a variety of grade levels, but enjoy Pre-K the most!
 My goal for Pre-K is to provide a nurturing environment of love and respect that promotes the development of the whole child and prepares students for Kindergarten.